 Alongside writing non-fiction, I’m an experienced playwright and I’m now moving into the wonderful world of Game Design.
 I’m fascinated by games as a story-telling medium, and by the way player agency and branching narratives intertwine to create incredible, satisfying stories.

-Below is a few samples of my work, including playable interactive narratives and some selections from my time working in theatre.
+Below is a few samples of my work, including playable interactive narratives, game jam games and some selections from my time working in theatre.

 Narrative Design Portfolio